hrbonz/django-flexisettings/README.md

 Modifying the settings does not reload the server when using `manage.py runserver`.
 To do so, simply use the command `touch(1)` on `settings/__init__.py` or restart the server.

+Files that should not be pushed to your VCS are :

+* env.py : to allow for multiple environments to run at the same time and avoid problems with git pulls.
+* any security file : repeat after me, anu security data in your VCS is a **bad idea**.

 # References

 * [Django project](https://www.djangoproject.com/)